operaton/documentation/docs/documentation/user-guide/process-engine/templating.md

 The result of the transformation can be mapped to a variable using the `operaton:resultVariable` attribute.

-Finally, the input of the transformation must be mapped using the special variable `camunda_source` using a `<operaton:inputParameter ... />` mapping.
+Finally, the input of the transformation must be mapped using the special variable `operaton_source` using a `<operaton:inputParameter ... />` mapping.

 A [full example of the XSLT Template Engine][xslt-example] in Operaton can be found in the